chschock/zerotasq/README.md

 ## Design

-To understand what is actually happening have a look at `example.py`.
+To understand how to use the library, have a look at `example.py`.
 The LoadBalancer context manager spawns a process for the LoadBalancing and the processes for the workers.
 Your are given a connector that allows you to send and receive tasks, where send is blocking if the queue is full and receive is blocking if the queue is empty.
 In simple cases you might want to use the `iter` method to simply feed all you tasks from an iterable into the LoadBalancer while you iterate over them to handle the results.
 In the manual scenario with `send` and `receive` you have two possibilities:
 - mimic the approach the iter method uses
 - start a sender and a receiver thread and join them after you have collected all the results.